clvv/rcc/README.md

 ## Why another circuit builder?

-RCC have two main differentiating factors from existing zk circuit libraries.
+RCC has two main differentiating factors from existing zk circuit libraries.

 1. **Separation of circuit building and witness generation.** In RCC, circuit builders do not compute witnesses, instead, they generate